camunda/camunda-docs/docs/self-managed/optimize-deployment/plugins/decision-import-plugin.md

 }
 ```

-Now when 'SetAllStringInputsToFoo', packaged as a jar file, is added to the `plugin` folder, we just have to add the following property to the `environment-config.yaml` file to make the plugin work:
+Now, when `SetAllStringInputsToFoo`, packaged as a `jar` file, is added to the `plugin` folder, we just have to add the following property to the `environment-config.yaml` file to make the plugin work:

 ```yaml
 plugin: